josh-bitovi/reactjs.org/content/docs/refs-and-the-dom.md

 ### Callback Refs {#callback-refs}

-React also supports another way to set refs called "callback refs", which gives more fine-grain control over when refs are set and unset.
+React also supports another way to set refs called "callback refs", which gives more fine-grained control over when refs are set and unset.

 Instead of passing a `ref` attribute created by `createRef()`, you pass a function.
 The function receives the React component instance or HTML DOM element as its argument, which can be stored and accessed elsewhere.